 A recent study shows that according to retailers, 49 percent are concerned about customer expectations of delivery times, while 44 percent are concerned about expectations in regards to free and/or low-cost shipping.
 Quick and accurate deliveries are also necessary as 25 percent of customers abandon shopping if same day delivery is inaccurate or unavailable.

 Those are only two examples of how vital customer service is.
-Dispatch software gives you the capability to ensure you’re not falling prey to lost revenue due to poor delivery metrics.
+Dispatch systems gives you the capability to ensure you’re not falling prey to lost revenue due to poor delivery metrics.
 With access to the right information, your dispatchers and drivers can set time saving routes, stay on top of specific customer delivery requests.
 And with automatic billing, your employees won’t waste customers’ time with paperwork.

 All that adds up to timely, dependable service.
 And that will keep customers coming back every time they need a delivery.